booleanbites/houzi-doc/_docs/houzi-builder/10_customize-results-and-maps.md

 ### Sort First By Configuration

-You can configure the *Sort First By* menu by clicking on the 'Sort First by' empty text field.
+You can configure the *Sort First By* menu by clicking on the 'Sort First by' dropdown field.

 <img src="../../images/sort-first-by-01.png" alt="sort-first-by-01" title="sort-first-by-01" width= 300 border= "1px solid"/>